Last Updated: 8/24/23 | August 24th, 2023

 Click on the map for country guides:

-- Separate your cash – Keep only the money that you need for the day on you.
+4. Separate your cash – Keep only the money that you need for the day on you.
 Keep the rest locked away safely at your accommodation.
 That way, if something happens you’ll still have some money tucked away.

-- Take taxis at night – If you need to get somewhere at night, take a taxi.
-It will be safer than any public transportation.
+6. Take taxis at night – If you need to get somewhere at night, take a taxi.
+It will be safer than public transportation.
 Have your accommodation call the taxi for you, so you can be sure you’re getting a reputable driver.

-- Be careful on public transit – If you have to take public transit, keep your valuables on you and keep them well secured, especially on chicken buses (colorful, modified, and decorated buses that transport goods and people).
+7. Be careful on public transit – If you have to take public transit, keep your valuables on you and keep them well secured, especially on chicken buses (the colorful, modified, and decorated buses that transport goods and people).
 Petty theft is common on night buses, so avoid them if you can.

-- Buy travel insurance – Travel insurance will keep you protected if you get injured or ill, are a victim of theft, or have to deal with delayed or canceled flights.
+10. Buy travel insurance – Travel insurance keeps you protected if you get injured or ill, are a victim of theft, or have to deal with delayed or canceled flights.
 It’s a worthwhile investment and can save you thousands of dollars.
 Don’t risk traveling without it!

 What is the Northern Triangle?
 Is it Safe?